Program participation advice

 – Especially if you are part of a marginalized group, including a photo of you and your family can help your penpal see that people other than white men can become scientists.

 – Make your career “real” by including color photos of your work, like your lab or field work.
-They help the student visualize your life.
+They help the student visualize your life. - Ask LOTS of questions to your student.

 – Show the young scientist their thoughts matter by asking questions about them.